Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/ErrorHandling/README.md

     return "Error occurred"; // BAD: Treats all errors the same }
 ```
-Different exceptions need different handling.
+**Problem:** Different exceptions need different handling.
 Network timeouts should be handled differently than validation errors.

 ### Using Exceptions for Control Flow
 ```csharp